-3. Overview of Internal Audit Activity at the Council in 2018/19

-- 3.1 This section summarises work undertaken at the Council by SIAS in 2018/19.
-It highlights internal control matters and opportunities for improvement. - 3.2 Appendix A shows the final position against the agreed revised audit plan, assurance levels and the number of recommendations made.
-While we have shown the number of recommendations for 2017/18, we have not done this for the number of reports and assurance levels due to the changes in assurance opinion definitions.
+- 3. Overview of Internal Audit Activity at the Council in 2020/21 - 3.1 This section summarises work undertaken at the Council by SIAS in 2020/21.
+It highlights any significant internal control matters and opportunities for improvement. - 3.2 Appendix A shows the final position against the agreed revised audit plan, assurance levels and the number of recommendations made.
+A summary of assurance levels and recommendation priorities is shown in the tables below (2019/20 data in brackets).